 It is surprising to note that there are considerably large numbers of borrowers who go through a tough time in repaying their student loans and it is also noticed that 15% of debt is more than 90 days delinquent.
 If you want to reverse this worrying trend, you have to imply a clear financial strategy.
 Here are few budgeting tips to follow if you’re struggling with your student loan debt.

 You have to be angry with the debt that you accumulated while studying.
 You shouldn’t feel comfortable with the debt that you accumulated in college as this will make you delay taking action against it.
 Once you reach the ultimate level of infuriation, you will be hell-bent to pay it down and become debt-free as soon as you can.
 If required, opt for second jobs or federal programs, or debt forgiveness programs through which you can chuck off a portion of the debt.

 #2: The 20-30-50 method is a successful one

 If you think that the budget is not a worthy option, the 20-30-50 plan can be one of the most flexible ways of accounting for your expenses.
 Initially, make sure you keep aside 20% of the take-home pay towards your financial future.
 Here you could use that money to direct it towards paying off the loans.
-Next, allot 30% towards wants/fun like eating out or going for parties with friends.
-Ultimately, spend 50% of your income on the essential expenses like rent.
+Next, allot 30% towards wants/fun like eating out or going to parties with friends.
+Ultimately, spend 50% of your income on essential expenses like rent.